 The Swiss Library Service Platform (SLSP) is a network of Swiss libraries which share their resources: a common catalogue system first, but also a shuttle system transferring books from one library to another daily: the SLSP Courier service.

-This service is like interlibrary loan on steroids, and allows you to order books from over 140 libraries all over Switzerland and receive them within two working days.
+This service is like interlibrary loan on steroids, and allows you to order books from 168 libraries all over Switzerland and receive them within two working days.
 It is faster, easier, and clearer than traditional ILL.

 How to order